Fzurbonsen/porjectA/README.md

 ## ProjectA

+# TODO
+- Complete the abPOA.cpp and .hpp files
+- Add PaSGAL and vargas

 # Compilation
 There are two possibilities to compile the code.
 To compile the basic code issue the following command in the projectA directory: